Freq. Asked Questions

 Does Zion have a parsonage?

 The house next to the Church on 6th street used to be our parsonage.
-It is now used for church activities and is called the Luther Haus.
+It is no longer used and will be torn down to make room for a green space.